 American or British Spelling?

-Many of the articles use British spellings.
+Because Encyclopædia Britannica is of British origin, many of the articles use British spellings.
 You can enter either spelling of your search term, for example theater or theatre, and find the same results.

 Abbreviations and Acronyms